This is the complete user manual. See the link below for the quick start guide.

 Yes.
 Enable the Advanced interface, click Load Settings, and then select the file Win10-Microsoft-Defaults.ini.

 That option only applies your changes to folders of the same type.
-Explorer has many folder types, (e.g. Downloads, Pictures, Search Results, etc.), requiring you to set your desired view options repeatedly.
-Additionally, many users encounter situations where their selected options are reverted back to Windows defaults for no obvious reason and “Apply to Folders” does not reset the views for Open and Save dialogs.
-WinSetView allows you to make quick global changes to your view settings that will stick permanently because it sets default views (per user).
+Explorer has many folder types, (e.g. Downloads, Pictures, Search Results, etc.), requiring you to set your desired view options repeatedly and “Apply to Folders” does NOT reset the views for Open and Save dialogs.
+Additionally, many users encounter situations where their selected options, set using “Apply to Folders”, are reverted back to Windows defaults for no obvious reason and sometimes “Apply to Folders” will simply refuse to make any changes.

-Yes, as described under Restore above, WinSetView creates a backup every run that can be restored at any time.
+Yes, as described under Restore above, if Backup is checked, WinSetView creates a backup every run that can be restored at any time.
 You can also revert the Explorer views to Windows defaults at any time.
+However, be sure to check the Explorer Options screen and set those options as desired, as only some of those settings are captured in the backup.

 Select your desired options in WinSetView, including all desired views for Pictures, Videos, etc.